gabber-dev/gabber/README.md

 ### Editor

-The editor is responsible for
+The editor is responsible for visually designing the experience.
+The editor consists of building blocks called nodes that can be configured to create apps that can ingest media streams from audio, video, and screen sources.
+Using these inputs, create state machines, tool calls, and text, voice, or soon video responses.

 ### Engine